6.2 Consultation within government

 In performing its drafting functions, OQPC has a specific statutory function to advise Ministers and units of the public sector on:

-- alternative ways of achieving policy objectives; and
+• alternative ways of achieving policy objectives

-- the application of fundamental legislative principles.
+• the application of fundamental legislative principles.

 OQPC should be consulted in the early stages of developing legislative proposals, preferably before finalising the drafting instructions attached to an Authority to Prepare a Bill submission.

-Public Service Commission (PSC)
+Public Sector Commission (PSC)

 PSC must be consulted on issues relating to the management and governance of the Queensland public sector, including proposals involving:

-- significant change management;
+• significant change management

-- the structure and governance of government entities;
+• the structure and governance of government entities

-- proposed legislative change which may impact on the structure of departments or employment arrangements;
+• proposed legislative change which may impact on the structure of departments or employment arrangements

-- the senior executive service;
+• the senior executive service

-- workforce management and employment security issues; and
+• workforce management and employment security issues

-Departments must consult with the Public Service Commission on submissions with departmental full-time equivalent impacts to ensure the Government’s whole-of-sector approach to reprioritising efforts has been considered.
+Departments must consult with the Public Sector Commission on submissions with departmental full-time equivalent impacts to ensure the Government’s whole-of-sector approach to reprioritising efforts has been considered.
 This is to ensure, to the extent possible, that the skills of existing public service employees are considered when new projects or policies are to be implemented and to drive the internal reprioritisation of staff by agencies.
 Four weeks before advance submission (or as early as possible) departments should contact PSC through FTE@psc.qld.gov.au.

-Treasury Department
+Queensland Treasury

 Financial considerations